Odell Beckham Jr. Says He Was "Close" to Signing with Patriots - CLNS Media

-LOS ANGELES, CA — Mike Petraglia is LIVE from downtown LA to discuss Odell Beckham Jr.’s comments about the Patriots from Monday’s opening night.
+LOS ANGELES, CA — Mike Petraglia is LIVE from downtown LA to discuss Rams Wide Receiver Odell Beckham Jr.’s comments about the Patriots from Monday’s opening night.

 Beckham said he was “Very.
 Very, very, very,” close to signing with the Patriots.